Tonsil Stone Removal: What Actually Works?

 Contact Your Doctor About Chronic Halitosis or Other Symptoms

-If you cannot remove tonsil stones by gargling with a mouth rinse, either homemade or store bought, visit your doctor to get appropriate treatment.
+If you cannot remove tonsil stones by yourself, visit your doctor to get appropriate treatment.

 Your dentist may notice the formation of tonsil stones.
 In some instances, this can indicate higher levels of bacteria in your mouth.
 This could suggest to your dentist that you need more dental cleanings, may have an underlying infection like gingivitis, or need an additional step in your oral hygiene routine.